 Ingredient Notes

-- Blueberries- Fresh or frozen both work well.
-Frozen blueberries can be used straight from the freezer.
-Toss them with 1 tablespoon of flour to help reduce color bleeding and keep them evenly distributed.
+- Blueberries: Fresh or frozen blueberries both work well.
+Add frozen blueberries straight from the freezer and toss them with 1 tablespoon of flour before folding them into the batter to help prevent sinking and reduce color bleeding.

 Variations

-- Lemon Blueberry Bread– Add lemon zest and a splash of fresh lemon juice for a bright twist.
+- Lemon Blueberry Bread: Add the zest of 1 lemon and 1-2 teaspoons of fresh lemon juice for a bright, citrusy flavor.

-- Add a Glaze– Drizzle with a simple lemon glaze once cooled.
+- Add a Glaze: Drizzle the cooled loaf with a simple lemon glaze for extra sweetness.

-- Add Nuts– Fold in chopped walnuts or pecans for crunch.
+- Add Nuts: Fold in ½ cup chopped walnuts or pecans for added crunch.

-- Change the Shape– Bake as muffins (like my Simple Blueberry Muffins), mini loaves, or in a Bundt pan.
+- Change the Pan: Bake this blueberry bread recipe as muffins, mini loaves, or in a Bundt pan.
+Adjust the baking time as needed.

 Step 1.
-In a large mixing bowl, cream together the softened butter and sugar until light and smooth.
-Mix in the eggs and milk until fully combined.
+In a large mixing bowl, cream together the softened butter and sugar until light and fluffy.
+Add the eggs and milk, mixing until smooth and well combined.

 Step 2.
-Gently stir in the flour and baking powder just until combined.
-Do not overmix.
+Stir in the all-purpose flour and baking powder just until combined.
+Do not overmix, as this can make the blueberry bread dense.
 The batter will be thick.

 Step 4.
-Pour the batter into a greased loaf pan (or mini loaf pans), filling each pan about ⅔ full to allow room for rising.
+Transfer the batter to a greased 9×5-inch loaf pan (or mini loaf pans), filling each pan about ⅔ full to allow room for the bread to rise.

 Step 5.
-Bake in a preheated 350°F oven for about 70 minutes for a large loaf or 35 minutes for mini loaves, until a toothpick inserted in the center comes out clean.
-Every oven is different, so begin checking early.
+Bake in a preheated 350°F oven for about 70 minutes for a large loaf or 35 minutes for mini loaves.
+The blueberry loaf is done when a toothpick inserted into the center comes out clean or with a few moist crumbs.

 Fresh vs Frozen Blueberries

 Both fresh and frozen blueberries work well in this blueberry bread recipe and have the same nutritional value.
-I usually use fresh berries, but frozen blueberries can be added straight from the freezer.
-Toss them with a little flour before folding into the batter to help reduce color bleeding.
+Fresh blueberries tend to hold their shape a bit better, while frozen blueberries can be added straight from the freezer without thawing.
+Toss frozen blueberries with 1 tablespoon of flour before folding them into the batter to help prevent sinking and reduce color bleeding.

 Tips for Success

-- Use frozen blueberries straight from the freezer.
-Toss them with a little flour before folding in to help prevent sinking and color bleeding.
+- Use frozen blueberries straight from the freezer: Toss with 1 tablespoon of flour to help prevent sinking and color bleeding.

 - Room Temperature: Store in an airtight container for up to 2 days.

-- Freezer: Wrap tightly in plastic wrap and foil or place in a freezer-safe container.
-Freeze for up to 3 months.
-Thaw at room temperature or warm individual slices in the microwave.
+- Freezer: Wrap the loaf or individual slices tightly in plastic wrap and foil, then freeze for up to 3 months.
+Thaw overnight in the refrigerator or at room temperature before serving.

 Blueberry Bread Recipe FAQs

-Yes.
-Frozen blueberries work well and can be added straight from the freezer.
-Toss them with 1 tablespoon of flour before folding them into the batter to help reduce color bleeding and keep the berries evenly distributed.
+Yes!
+Frozen blueberries work just as well as fresh and can be added straight from the freezer.
+Toss them with 1 tablespoon of flour before folding them into the batter to help prevent sinking and reduce color bleeding.

 More Blueberry Recipes You’ll Love